 For this article, I've put my own site through its paces.
 As you'll see from my tests, the tools may give you entirely opposite results.
 That's why you should think about what factors are important to you first and what you want to achieve with the tests.

 Ecograder was created specifically to test the sustainability of websites.
-For me, Ecograder is the most user-friendly tool available.
-The information the tool provides is concise and easy to understand and the tips for improving the page speed are helpful.
+I personally find Ecograder the most user-friendly.
+The information is concise and easy to understand, and the tips for improving page speed are helpful.

-The Website Carbon Calculator also mainly tests for sustainability.
-The way the results are presented is visually appealing.
-The comparisons to less abstract units of measurement make it easier to understand the environmental impact of your site.
+The website Carbon Calculator also mainly tests for sustainability.
+I find the pictorial representation of the result positive.
+The comparisons to less abstract units of measurement make it easier to become somewhat more aware of the extent of one's work.

-On the whole, I find the Website Carbon service informative but I miss the customized details I know from Google Tools and Ecograder.
-Moreover, I'm not satisfied with the comparison to other tested websites as a measure for professional projects and the arguments offered by Website Carbon.
+I find the service of Website Carbon generally informative, but I lack the individually tailored details that I know from Google tools as well as Ecograder.
+In addition, I find the comparison with other tested websites as a measure for professional projects and argumentation inadequate.

-For developers in particular, Webpagetest.org is an excellent tool as it goes into great detail.
-You can use different presets to test from "Simple Testing" all the way up to "Advanced Settings".
-These allow you to simultaneously exclude different components of your websites, add them via code snippet, and deliver a Google Lighthouse Report.
-You can also compare two websites at the same time - the possibilities with this tool are nearly endless.
-The results are broken down technically into the smallest detail.
-This tool is thus used for advanced testing while Google and others are more general in their analysis.
+Especially for developers, Webpagetest is an excellent tool, as it goes into great detail.
+You can test from different presets here.
+From "Simple Testing" to "Advanced Settings", which allow you to exclude various components of your website, or more precisely to add them via code snippet, and at the same time deliver a Google Lighthouse Report, to the comparison testing of two websites, "everything" is possible here.
+The results are also technically broken down to the smallest detail.
+This website is therefore used for advanced testing, while Google and Co. make their analysis a bit more general.